Azure/azure-sdk-tools/tools/github-labels/README.md

 ## Changelog

-As of this PR: TODO.
+As of this PR: https://github.com/Azure/azure-sdk-tools/pull/5042
 The management of GitHub labels no longer uses GHCreator.
-It is to be migrated to use GH CLI, per: https://github.com/Azure/azure-sdk-tools/issues/4888#issuecomment-1369900827
+It is to be migrated to use GH CLI, per:
+https://github.com/Azure/azure-sdk-tools/issues/4888#issuecomment-1369900827

 ## Prerequisites